-Following consultations with local government officials in Jiangsu province, CBM and NTAAC have established the timing and key milestones of the construction of the Accoya® Wood factory.
-A schedule for the construction of the Accoya® factory and the corresponding financing has been agreed.
+Since then, and through consultation with local government officials in Jiangsu province, DWC and NTAAC have established the timing and key milestones of the Accoya® Wood factory project.
+There is a schedule for the construction of the Accoya® Wood factory and the corresponding financing.
 The factory will be built in the Jiangsu Rudong Yangkou Port Economic Development Zone.